Troubleshooting in a Pick-to-Light system

 Network connection and firewalls

 In large installations, the on-site networks are often very complex.
-In some cases, several switches and even firewalls are in use.
+In some cases, multiple switches and even firewalls are in use.
 To ensure operation, the network parameters must be correct.
 So it is not enough to just check a ping to the controllers.

-The elimination of these errors is one of the tasks of the on-site IT.
+Eliminating these errors is one of the tasks of the on-site IT.
 According to the documentation, the appropriate ports and addresses must be set correctly.

 Failure of the individual Pick-to-Light-subject displays

-The compartment displays are very well protected and failures of the electronics are hardly known.
+The compartment displays are very well protected and the failures of the electronics are hardly known.
 With a zone test, all displays of a picking zone can be checked optically and electrically very quickly.
 The internal test mechanisms and error messages immediately register any irregularity.